tzeng7/Clueless/README.md

       - (OPTIONAL) add a message in action box to describe who moved and in what direction
     - suggestions
       - (REQUIRED) you should see who suggested + the suggestion
-  - IDEA
-    - (OPTIONAL) move observations into a temporary popup, solves movement and suggestion

 ## SERVER
   - 3. (BUG-OPTIONAL) if everyone loses, then game should end and not crash